Mr-VantaRoot/Network-Monitor/README.md

 This tool is intended for **educational purposes** and should only be used to monitor **your own network or devices you have permission to monitor**.
 Unauthorized interception of network traffic may be illegal in your jurisdiction.

 ---

-## License

-MIT License — free to use and modify.